 Tilted Kilt has come under fire from locals in communities where the restaurant has sought to expand.

-In April a group of Evanston residents launched a grass-roots movement in opposition to Tilted Kilt.
+In April a group of to Tilted Kilt.
 The pressure eventually got to Evanston officials, as Mayor Elizabeth Tisdahl rejected a liquor license for the restaurant.